smatechnologies-engineering/coding-challenge/README.md

 // now the elevator, be able to gather inputs of what floors to visit.
 -once floors are gathered, turn that into event objects for tdd

+-do the timer last for now just add floors to visit and sort the floors in order, keep going the needed direction